fbeneventi/examon-docs-mkd/docs/Introduction.md

 To simplify the development of applications that use ExaMon data, a uniform entry point for all data was developed and named Examon-client.
 This uniform interface provides a simplified and consistent view of the data, hiding the complexities of data management from the application developer.

-Examon-client allows developers to access ExaMon's monitoring and analytics data using a common set of queries and provides a simpler and more intuitive way to interact with the data.
+Examon-client allows users to access ExaMon's monitoring and analytics data using a common set of queries and provides a simpler and more intuitive way to interact with the data.
 In the following section, we will describe the features and capabilities of Examon-client in more detail.

 ### Examon-client

 Examon-client is a python package that provides a uniform interface for accessing and analyzing data stored in the ExaMon database.
 This client enables querying of metrics from the database through a pluggable interface.
 In the current implementation, the client uses the KairosDB REST API to retrieve data.

-Examon-client provides a SQL-like query language for ease of use, allowing developers to retrieve data in a simple and intuitive way.
+Examon-client provides a SQL-like query language for ease of use, allowing users to retrieve data in a simple and intuitive way.
 The client is designed to work seamlessly with ExaMon's storage architecture, which is based on Cassandra and KairosDB.

 With Examon-client, ExaMon data can be accessed locally using the Pandas interface or in a distributed fashion using Apache Spark or Dask.
 This makes it possible to handle heavy workloads efficiently and effectively.